Why is Multi Factor Authentication (MFA) important?

 What is Multi Factor Authentication?

-Multi factor authentication is a challenge/response form of authentication that relies on at least 2 factors to decide you are the owner of the identity you are claiming.
+Multi factor authentication, also known as two-factor authentication (2FA) is a challenge/response form of authentication that relies on at least 2 factors to validate you are the owner of the identity you are claiming.
 We are all familiar with single factor authentication, the traditional username and password combination.
-MFA relies on something know, like a password, and something you have or something you are which is connected to your identity.
+MFA relies on something you know, like a password, and something you have or something you are.
 Something you have may be a phone or a code generating token associated with your account.
 Something you are may be a fingerprint, facial recognition scan, or iris scan; also known as biometrics.

 How does it work?